Organizations, communities, and individuals around the world observe World AIDS Day with events and activities on and around December 1.

-“Global solidarity, shared responsibility” was the theme for the last World AIDS Day on December 1, 2021.
-In a difficult year dominated by the coronavirus pandemic, we see yet again how deadly diseases including HIV/AIDS and COVID-19 reveal persistent inequities across the United States and around the world.
+In a difficult couple of years dominated by the COVID-19 pandemic, we see yet again how deadly diseases including HIV/AIDS and COVID-19 reveal persistent inequities across the United States and around the world.
 And yet again we know that we cannot win the fight against either disease without addressing gaps in access to health care and lifesaving treatment, as well as the often deadly impacts of stigma and systemic injustice.

 In the U.S., Black and Latino communities bear the brunt of both HIV and COVID-19.
 In 2018 Black Americans accounted for 13% of the U.S. population, but 42% of new HIV diagnoses, and Latinos accounted for about one in four new HIV diagnoses.
 Looking at Black communities in the U.S., an amfAR study revealed how disproportionately Black counties in the U.S. are bearing the brunt of the COVID-19 pandemic.